-The motherboard comes with LEDs that indicate the voltage conditions of CPU, memory, northbridge, southbridge and FSB frenquency.
+The motherboard comes with LEDs that indicate the voltage conditions of CPU, memory, northbridge, and southbridge.
 You may adjust the voltages in BIOS.
 There are also an LED for hard disk drive activity and an onboard switch for power status.
-For more information on voltage adjustment, refer to 4.4 Extreme Tweaker menu
+For more information about voltage adjustment, refer to 4.4 Extreme Tweaker menu.